Basement Waterproofing, Crawl Space Encapsulation & Foundation Repair in Athens, GA

 One of the ways foundation issues present themselves in Athens is through sagging floors.
 When a floor sags, you’ll notice that it’s bouncy when you step on it and there are often gaps between the bottom of the walls and the floor.
 It’s what happens when floor joists fail, but that doesn’t mean you’ll have to replace them.
 Sometimes it’s enough to install IntelliJack support jacks that will stabilize the floor and make it even.

-Concrete Lifting in Athens
+Concrete Lifting Repair in Athens, GA

 Concrete structures such as slabs and steps can often become damaged after a few years.
 This is because the slabs are dependent on the layer of soil that’s supporting them.
 The soil erodes over time and the concrete starts to sink.
 When it does that in an uneven way, it also cracks at the pressure points.